meacu1pa/meaculpa.dev/content/posts/2022-06-22-faasd-setup.md

 faas-cli store deploy cows
 ```

+The `faas-cli` can also be used to hook up continuous deployments via Gitlab CI/CD or GitHub Actions.

 ## Use Caddy as a reverse proxy for a specific function

 Open Caddyfile via `sudo nano /etc/caddy/Caddyfile` and add: